 Assistance and Recovery Support

 Recovering from a disaster is difficult.
-The Government of Alberta makes it easier by providing disaster recovery funding for eligible residents, small businesses, agricultural producers and municipalities after events like overland flooding that cause uninsurable damage and loss.
-Municipalities apply for disaster recovery programs (DRPs) on behalf of their residents.
+The Government of Alberta makes it easier by providing disaster financial assistance after catastrophic events like overland flooding that cause uninsurable damage and loss.
+Eligible applicants include homeowners, tenants, small businesses, agricultural producers, not-for-profit organizations and municipalities.

-The Disaster Recovery Program (DRP) is administered by the Alberta Emergency Management Agency (AEMA).
-AEMA is part of Alberta Municipal Affairs.
-Alberta Regulation 51/94 of the Alberta Emergency Management Act allows the province to provide disaster recovery assistance to residents, small business, agriculture operations, and provincial and municipal governments if the event meets the criteria as outlined in the regulation.
+DRPs are administered by the Alberta Emergency Management Agency (AEMA) within Alberta Municipal Affairs.
+Alberta Regulation 51/94 of the Alberta Emergency Management Act allows the province to provide disaster recovery assistance to eligible applicants if the event meets these criteria:

 - The event is considered extraordinary.

 - Insurance is not reasonably or readily available.

 - A determination as to whether the event was widespread or localized.